Takmo/315-Achievery/README.md

     java -jar Achievery.jar < whatever_file_here.txt

+Alternatively, if you don't want to install Apache Ant, you can use the makefile.

+    make

 ## Note on Submission Time

 Because I'd rather not leave this in a messy state, I'm going to continue working